vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 In the present case, *ŚrīKṛshṇa* is extremely rich.
 He possesses boundless wealth of divine knowledge.
 Poor *Arjuna* begged him saying “Preach me *Jnāna.* Bless me with wisdom.”
 Had *ŚrīKṛshṇa* told him—“What *Jnāna* do I know?
 I am also a layman like you”, he too would make a great fool of himself like that rich man. *Arjuna* would also be disappointed.
 But *Bhagavān ŚrīKṛshṇa* said “I do possess complete spiritual wealth.
 Take refuge in me.
 You will be lifted up.”
 As *Kṛshṇa* spoke the truth directly, *Arjuna* became a *Kṛtakṛtya* \(blessed\).
 If truth is declared at the right time, it does not amount to arrogance.
 Then, why is it that *jnānis* preach to give up *Ahaṅkāra*?

-“﻿\(अहरहर्गर्वः परित्यज्यतां\)” The thing is, one has to give up the *Ahaṅkāra* caused by *Dehātmabuddhi* \(materialistc mindset\).
+“\(अहरहर्गर्वः परित्यज्यतां\)” The thing is, one has to give up the *Ahaṅkāra* caused by *Dehātmabuddhi* \(materialistc mindset\).
 One has to give up egotism while talking, which is caused by mistaking the body and senses for *‘Aham’*, paying no regard for the caitanya which is the real *Aham”* This is the purport of the preaching of the *Jnanis*.

 When viewed in this light, the immoolesty of insolence of accusing *Kṛshṇa* as *Ahaṅkāri* and advocating the same will vanish from us.